io

 Reading

-• readlines(): Reads the entire file into a list of lines.
+.readlines(): Reads the entire file into a list of lines.

 Writing

-• write(b): Writes the bytes in b to the file.
+write(b): Writes the bytes in

-• writelines(lines): Writes the given lines to the file.
+to the file.writelines(lines): Writes the given lines to the file.

 Other

-• seek(offset, whence=0): Moves the file pointer to the given offset relative to the specified whence. whence can be 0 for the beginning of the file, 1 for the current position, or 2 for the end of the file.
+can be 0 for the beginning of the file, 1 for the current position, or 2 for the end of the file.tell(): Returns the current position of the file pointer.

 Real-World Examples

-Here are a few real-world examples of how you might use the FileIO class:
+Here are a few real-world examples of how you might use the FileIO

-• Reading a file:
+Reading a file:

-• Writing a file:
+Writing a file:

-• Appending to a file:
+Appending to a file:

 Potential Applications

-• Reading and writing binary data to and from files.
+Reading and writing binary data to and from files.

-• Working with files that are too large to be loaded into memory all at once.
+Working with files that are too large to be loaded into memory all at once.

-• Creating custom file handling routines.
+Creating custom file handling routines.

 Attribute: mode In Python, files are opened in a specific mode.
 The mode indicates the operations that can be performed on the file.
-The mode attribute represents the mode in which the file was opened.
+The mode

 Modes The most common modes are:

-• 'r': Open the file for reading.
+'r': Open the file for reading.

-• 'w': Open the file for writing.
+'w': Open the file for writing.
 If the file exists, it will be overwritten.

-• 'a': Open the file for appending.
+'a': Open the file for appending.
 If the file exists, the new data will be appended to the end of the file.

-• 'r+': Open the file for reading and writing.
+'r+': Open the file for reading and writing.

-• 'w+': Open the file for writing and reading.
+'w+': Open the file for writing and reading.
 If the file exists, it will be overwritten.

-• 'a+': Open the file for appending and reading.
+'a+': Open the file for appending and reading.
 If the file exists, the new data will be appended to the end of the file.

 Example

-Real-World Applications The mode attribute is useful for controlling the way files are accessed and modified.
-For example, you can use the 'r' mode to ensure that a file is not accidentally overwritten, or the 'a+' mode to append data to an existing file.
+attribute is useful for controlling the way files are accessed and modified.
+For example, you can use the 'r'

 Attributes

 An attribute is a property or characteristic of an object.
-In the context of I/O streams, the name attribute specifies the file descriptor of the file when no name is given in the constructor.
+In the context of I/O streams, the name

 Buffered Streams